 Ways to anticipate and prevent complications when you quit drinking are:

-Medication - naltrexone, acamprosate and tiapride reduce urges for alcohol
+Medication - naltrexone, acamprosate, and tiapride reduce alcohol cravings

-Speaking to a supportive family doctor if possible - the alcoholic being comfortable and the doctor having previous medical knowledge assists in predicting and reducing symptoms
+Speaking to a supportive family doctor, if possible, the user being comfortable, and the doctor having previous medical knowledge, assists in predicting and reducing symptoms

-Slowly decreasing alcohol over time to slow down symptoms, especially if consumption of alcohol has been heavy and over a number of years
+Slowly decreasing alcohol over time to slow down symptoms of withdrawal, especially after long-term alcohol consumption

 With less severe intake, mild symptoms may begin to disappear